Gleejr/Configure-ad/README.md

 <h3>Install Active Directory</h3>

 <p>
-21. Switch back to the 1st virtual machine (DC-1), open up server manager, and go to "add roles and features".
+21. Return to the first virtual machine (DC-1), launch Server Manager, and navigate to "Add Roles and Features."
 </p>

 <p>